christianpsamson/013-SBA-JS-AJAX/README.md

 ### SBA 308A: JavaScript Web Application

-1. The program uses Axios for HTTP request.
+1. The program uses Axios for HTTP request to communicate with the web API.
-2. The program facilitates user interaction with the API by utilizing its search feature in the home page.
+2. The program facilitates user interaction through its search feature in the home page, where user can input their preferred cuisine and ingredients.
+The http method 'GET' was used to request data from web API.
 3. The program utilizes asynchronous operation for 'Promise' using async and await.
-4. Created the following module file to organize the functions.
+4. Created the following module file to organize some of the functions.

 ```js
 recipeFunctions.js;